FarhanaNaz13/FarhanaNaz13/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Java, python & javascript
 - 💞️ I’m looking to collaborate on a renowned IT company
-- 👩‍💻 Currently working as a trainee at Celloscope
+- 👩‍💻 Currently working at Celloscope
 - 📫 How to reach me 🤔 just mail 👉 📧 farhananaz.du@gmail.com

 <!---